Anamitra-Sarkar/samaan/README.md

 ### Backend

 - FastAPI on Python 3.11+
-- SQLite with SQLAlchemy ORM
+- SQLite with SQLAlchemy ORM for local use; PostgreSQL is supported for production via `DATABASE_URL`
 - JWT auth with bcrypt password hashing
 - ML stack with scikit-learn, XGBoost, SHAP, OpenCV, Pillow, and Ultralytics
 - Static uploads served from `/uploads`